cloudspaceacademy/cloudspace-workshop/docs/terraform-on-aws.md

 You must know and understand:

 - **High Availability**: The architecture is designed for fault tolerance and redundancy.
+Reason why resources will be deploy across two avaibility zones to ensure resilience to failures.
-- **Scalability**: Easily scale the web and application tiers to handle varying workloads.
+- **Scalability**: Easily scale the web and application tiers to handle varying workloads automaticaly based on demand.
-- **Security**: Security groups and network ACLs are configured to ensure a secure environment.
+- **Security**: Implementing security best practices such as Security groups and network ACLs are configured to ensure a secure and protected environment.

 You must also know Terraform workflow